Lititz Moravian Museum and Archives welcomes visitors! Moravian tour guides will explain and interpret:

 - Museum and, if requested, Moravian Mission Gift Shop

 Bus tours or large group tours can also be arranged by contacting the church office.
 There is a $3 suggested donation per person for these tours.
-Self-Guided Church Square Tours - Lititz Church Square is always open to the public.
+Self-Guided Church Square Exterior Tours - The Lititz Church Square grounds are always open to the public to see the exterior of the buildings and architecture.
 Pick up a brochure next to the map in front of the Brothers' House (to the west of the church building).

 And each fall, the Museum and Archives usually hosts a special “Lantern Tour” where costumed guides lead visitors through historic Church Square where many ‘departed souls’ appear to tell their unique stories.
 It’s not a ‘fright nite’ tour, but rather a group of departed Moravians whose stories are culled from our church records and reenacted by church volunteers.

-Visit Facebook Lititz Moravian Museum for details of scheduled tours and concerts.
+Visit Lititz Moravian Museum Facebook Page for details of scheduled tours and concerts.
 Tickets are required for these special events.